timmc/johnny/HACK.md

 - commons-httpclient/commons-httpclient 3.1 for URIUtils escapeWithinX
   methods (although it does parse fragments incorrectly by looking for last `#`) and URI bitset building
+- http://wiki.call-cc.org/eggref/5/uri-generic seems to have the same aim as this project, and a good collection of tests

 ### Unuseful